 Businesses that don’t grow stagnate.
 Growth is particularly important for startups, who need to find a powerful way of increasing sales in the early days.
-Eric Ries author of The Lean Startup identifies three key engines that can drive sales and customer base growth.
+Eric Ries author of The Lean Startup identifies the three engines of growth.
+These engines can drive sales and customer base growth.
 In this article, we’ll explore how each of the three engines can be used to build rewarding relationships with your customers.

 The Three Engines Of Growth

 - Sticky Engine – sticky customers are loyal and stay with you.
 You increase their spend by offering new features or great service.

 - Viral Engine – your existing customers become your cheerleaders.
 You encourage them to spread the word to others.

 - Paid Engine – you spend budget on marketing such as paid online advertising to attract new customers.

 Most businesses will use all three of these engines at some point, but for a startup it’s probably wise to pick one engine to begin with.
 Focusing your energy and budget on one means you can assess what activities or features are delivering value.